deepcausality-rs/fluvio-examples/BUILD.md

     make run   		Runs the binary defined in scripts/run.sh. make update   	Update rust, update and build the project. make test   	Tests across all crates.
-    make sbe   		Generates Rust bindings for SBE messages from the SBE schema.
+    make sbe   		Generates Rust bindings from the SBE schema.
 ```

 The scripts called by each make command are located in the [script folder.](scripts)